 \subsection{Morphological features in dependency parsing}

-Similarly to NER, recent progress in DP is dominated by neural approaches, which can be roughly divided into two categories, transition-based \citep{yamada-matsumoto-2003-transition-based-origin-1,nivre-2003-transition-based-origin-2} and graph-based approaches \citep{mcdonald-2005-graph-based-origin}.
-Some works do not fall into either category, e.g., DP is treated as a sequence-to-sequence task by \citet{li-2018-dep-parsing-seq2seq}.
+Similarly to NER, recent progress in DP is dominated by neural approaches.
+Existing approaches introduce neural components into either a transition-based \citep{yamada-matsumoto-2003-transition-based-origin-1,nivre-2003-transition-based-origin-2} or a graph-based parser \citep{mcdonald-2005-graph-based-origin}.
+Some works do not fall into either category, e.g., they treat DP as a sequence-to-sequence task \citep{li-2018-dep-parsing-seq2seq}.
 The two categories differ in how dependency trees are produced from the output of prediction models.
-In the transition-based approach, a model is trained to predict a sequence of parsing actions which produce a valid dependency tree, while in the graph-based approach, a model is used to score candidate dependency trees via the sum of scores of their substructures (e.g., arcs).
-One of the earlier successful approaches to neural DP was presented by \citet{chen-manning-2014-early-nn-transition}, who replaced the commonly used sparse features with dense embeddings of words, part of speech tags and arc labels, in combination with the transition-based parser.
+In the transition-based approach, a model is trained to predict a sequence of parsing actions that produce a valid dependency tree.
+In contrast, in the graph-based approach, a model is used to score candidate dependency trees via the sum of scores of their substructures (e.g., arcs).

+One of the earlier successful approaches to neural DP was presented by \citet{chen-manning-2014-early-nn-transition}, who replaced the commonly used sparse features with dense embeddings of words, POS tags and arc labels, in combination with the transition-based parser.
 This approach improved both the accuracy and parse speed. \citet{pei-2015-early-nn-graph} introduced a similar approach to graph-based parsers.
-Later approaches improve upon the earlier methods by automatically extracting more information that guides the parsing.
-E.g., researchers use LSTM networks to inject context into local embeddings \citep{kiperwasser-goldberg-2016-lstm-parser}, apply contextual word embeddings \citep{kulmizev2019-contextual-embeddings-parser}, or train graph neural networks \citep{ji-2019-gnn-parser}.
+Later approaches improve upon the earlier methods by automatically extracting more information that guides the parsing, e.g., researchers use LSTM networks to inject context into local embeddings \citep{kiperwasser-goldberg-2016-lstm-parser}, apply contextual word embeddings \citep{kulmizev2019-contextual-embeddings-parser}, or train graph neural networks \citep{ji-2019-gnn-parser}.

-The use of morphological features in DP is quite common.
-For example, \citet{chen-manning-2014-early-nn-transition} note that POS tag embeddings strongly contribute to the performance of their system in English and Chinese.
-Morphological features are commonly used with morphologically rich languages, e.g., Arabic \citep{marton-2010-arabic-parser}, German \citep{seeker-2011-german-parser}, Lithuanian \citep{kapovciute-2013-lithuanian-parser}, or Persian language \citep{khallash-2013-persian-parser}, with the consensus that they improve the accuracy of parsing.
-Concerning adding morphological properties to BERT, \citet{kondratyuk-straka-2019-multilingual-multitask-bert-parser} train the multilingual BERT model for multiple tasks, including POS and morphological tagging, and achieve improved results across multiple languages.
-This approach uses transfer learning to implicitly injects the morphological information into BERT models, while our approach does that explicitly, through morphological features on the input.